If the prospect of cleaning windows doesn’t fill you with joy, this giant glass-and-steel box probably isn’t going to be your choice of digs.

 For lovers of the outdoors, the home’s outdoor area offers a massive 8×16-metre heated, saltwater gunite pool with a cleverly inlaid hot tub surrounded by 20 acres of nature reserve and features its own music system, independent of the house.

-At the end of the day, this property isn’t going to be for the mass buyer.
+At the end of the day, glass houses like this aren’t going to be for the mass buyer.
 Would you be comfortable living in complete openness?